Guide Updated April 28, 2026 · 8 min read

 How to Secure Your API Keys for Agent Use

-Three credential modes, a storage hierarchy, and honest threat modeling.
+Three credential paths, a storage hierarchy, and honest threat modeling.
 No "enterprise-grade" theater.

 The problem